What is a variable expense? Officially, a variable expense is a cost that changes month to month or occurs irregularly.

 Pull out that crystal ball and take stock of big costs in the next year.
 When’s the next insurance payment?
 Is your laptop on its last leg?
 Make a list.

-Want some ideas?
+Want some examples of variable costs?
 Here’s an exhaustive list to get you started.

 Here’s an example: